A model generator for energy system modelling and optimisation.

 If you install the CBC solver via brew (highly recommended), it should work without additional configuration.

-The CBC-solver can also be installed in a conda environment.
-Please note, that it is highly recomended to use pip after conda, so:
+Provided you are using a Linux or MacOS, the CBC-solver can also be installed in a conda environment.
+Please note, that it is highly recommended to use pip after conda, so:

-conda install -c conda-forge coincbc pip install oemof.solph
+(venv) conda install -c conda-forge coincbc (venv) pip install oemof.solph

 Test the installation and the installed solver by running the installation test in your virtual environment: